HirakN/CookbookDB/README.md

 ```bash
 kitchen create
 ```
-This will create the VM that will host the web server and app.
+This will create the VM that will contain MongoDB.

 When you want to remove the VM: